In this video I discuss osteoporosis posture guidelines for people with osteoporosis, osteopenia, or low bone density.

 It’s not that one time when you go to open the window, or the one time that you weren’t careful and you vacuumed.

-Another one snaps, another one snaps, and eventually when you go to do something, that little internal scaffolding is going, it can’t hold you up anymore and an outer crack develops.
+Another one snaps and eventually when you go to do something, that little internal scaffolding can’t hold you up anymore and an outer crack develops.

 Leading to Vertebral Compression

 And then from an outer crack, you start getting more compression of the vertebrae, which is why oftentimes they won’t diagnose it as a vertebral fracture, but rather a vertebral compression.

 Because what happens is you’re getting a slow compression of the vertebral body.

 Keep those flexions (oran osteoporosis posture) that you want for precious moments in your life like when one of the grandkids runs up to you and wants to be picked up.

 Scoop down and pick them up.
 But do not use any of those forward flexion movements for things like crunches and movements that you shouldn’t be doing anyway.